panzerdp/dmitripavlutin.com/content/posts/131-react-debounce-throttle/index.md

 }
 ```

-Also, do not forget to set property the dependencies argument of `useMemo(memoFunc, dependencies)`, in case if the debounced event handler access props or state values.
+If the debounced or throttled event handler access props or state values, do not forget to set property the dependencies argument of `useMemo(..., dependencies)`.